Documentation Index

 Steps

-Review and accept the detected changes
+Review detected changes

 Verify the import